florian-beetz/bachelor-thesis/thesis.md

 JPMS adds *modules*, which are identifiable artifacts containing code, to the Java language [@Mac2017].
 The monolithic JDK itself was also split into smaller modules [@Clark2017].

+Since Java 9 the release cycle has also adapted to a faster pace [@Reinhold2018].
+Beginning with Java 9, a feature release will be published every six months and long term support (LTS) releases will be released every three years.
+Because of this, Java 9 is already superseded by Java 10 as of writing, and Java 11, the next LTS release, is expected to be released in September 2018.

 ### Advantages of Modules {#sec:j9_adv}